Running Your App

 The built-in development server should only be used on local development machines.
 It should NEVER be used on a production server.

 If you need to run the site on a host other than simply localhost, you’ll first need to add the host to your hosts file.
-The exact location of the file varies in each of the main operating systems, though all unix-type systems (include OS X) will typically keep the file at /etc/hosts.
+The exact location of the file varies in each of the main operating systems, though all unix-type systems (including macOS) will typically keep the file at /etc/hosts.

 The local development server can be customized with three command line options: